Join the Rush

 Pack up the family for a swim on the Kettle River.
 One of the best swimming holes in Boundary Country is at the Kettle River Recreation Area, just outside of town.

 The Kettle Valley Rail Trail (KVR), part of Canada’s iconic Great Trail (formerly the Trans Canada Trail), runs straight through Rock Creek.
 Bike, hike, horseback ride, or cross-country ski.
-It’s nothing but wide open spaces beneath a canopy of cedar, spruce and pine along the banks of the Kettle River in the shadow of the Monashee Mountains.
+It’s nothing but wide open spaces beneath a canopy of cedar, spruce and pine along the Kettle River banks in the shadow of the Monashee Mountains.

 Bring your fishing gear and see what’s biting.
 Between the Kettle River, Rock Creek, and Conkle Lake you’ll find plenty of craggy shoreline where you can drop in a line.